ofekrubin1/targil_devops/README.md

 **Application Logic:** Python scripts

+**Pipeline Orchestration:**
-**Pipeline Orchestration:** Two distinct Jenkinsfiles (Declarative and Scripted) that manage the build, publish, and reporting lifecycle.
+- 2 distinct Jenkinsfiles (Declarative and Scripted) that manage the build, publish, and reporting lifecycle.
+- pipelines are automatically triggered using a GitHub webhook.
+- Using plugins like: Artifactory, github,Docker pipeline, Email Extension.

-## 📌 Project Goals
+## 🎯 Project Goals

 The primary objective is to implement a robust **CI/CD** Pipeline that orchestrates the lifecycle of a versioned asset—from code commit to secure binary storage using private Repository (JFrog Artifactory).